I have already mentioned my encounter with a stammering shawm player in Shaanbei.

 “Stammer” or “stutter” is another instance of US/UK English variation.

 And further to the collation of Daoist texts, a note on textual variation: some versions open “There was an old man from Calcutta”.
-Stammering tends to decline with age.
+Stammering tends to decline with age—though for sufferers like me it takes variant forms.
 One wonders whether the old man was an expat, or native to Calcutta; if the latter, his fondness for dairy products may be merely an Raj-esque affectation, or else it may indicate a predilection for paneer and ghee—but that would scupper the p-p-poem.

 Feng Kezhi, a 24-year-old garage worker, suffered stammering so much that he once stood in the pouring rain and kept slapping his face but this didn’t cure him.
 It was Wang’s clinic that brought back his confidence.
 “There are many people like Feng who need a helping hand and I must try my best to help them”, Wang said.

 China presents a fine challenge for stammerers like me.
 When the English are confronted by a ferocious bout of stammering, polite embarrassed sympathetic reactions are de rigueur—immortalized by the finely-observed scene in A Fish called Wanda:

 Conversely, the Chinese just tend to burst out laughing, a nice honest response.